How is child maintenance, arranged through the Child Maintenance Service, paid?

 Last updated: 06/02/2020

-Once the maintenance has been calculated it is up to the parents to decide on arrangements for payment.
-There are two ways that payments can be made – “Direct Pay” or “Collect and Pay”.
+There are two ways maintenance calculated by the Child Maintenance service can be made – “Direct Pay” or “Collect and Pay”.

 With a direct pay arrangement it is up to the parents to agree on how and when the money is paid.
 For example, this could be by standing order into your bank account, or in cash.
 You should keep a record of payments in case things go wrong.

 Collect and Pay

 If you are using a collect and pay arrangement the Child Maintenance Service will collect the payments from your child’s other parent and pay it to you.
 Both parents will have to pay collection fees.
 The paying parent will have to pay 20% on top of the regular maintenance payment.
 The receiving parent will also have to pay a fee of 4%, which will be deducted from the maintenance figure they receive.